 ping -c 100 mysql.example.com

-# Monitor network with MTR:
+# Monitor the route with MTR:

 mtr mysql.example.comIf double-NAT or firewall issues exist: